 - Check your credit score so you can see if you any outstanding debts or other credit problems.
 This helps you work out whether there is room to consolidate or eliminate any debts, such as credit cards or personal loans.

 - Identify your living expenses such as utility bills, transport and food to see whether you can minimise any of these costs.
-For instance, if you’ve been spending $80 on petrol every week, think about taking public transport or cycling to work.
-(It’s better for the environment too.)
+It all adds up.

-- Draw up a budget.
-As a general guide (and depending on your lifestyle needs), you should allocate around 50% of your income on living expenses (such as rent, transport, insurance and utilities), 25% of your income on entertainment (such as dining out, movies and concerts) and roughly 25% should go towards your savings.
-Around 15% of the amount you’re saving should go directly towards your deposit fund.
+- Draw up a budget to help you keep your spending and saving on track.
+As a general guide, you should allocate around 50% of your income on living expenses (such as rent, transport, insurance and utilities), 25% of your income on entertainment and roughly 25% should go towards your savings.

 A sensible budget is the first step to controlling your spending.
 But then you can try to find more ways to trim your debt